-We are currently prototyping a WiFi Thermostat.
+We are currently prototyping a WiFi Thermostat based on the Raspberry Pi Pico W microcontroller development board.
 In January 2025 my Honeywell thermostat stopped working.
 The temporary solution (first prototype) consisted of a Raspberry Pi Pico W microcontroller board and a relay board that I had on hand.
-A more recent prototype is shown on the left.
-It is kind of a mess right now but it runs my furnace the way I want.

 Things I did not like about my commercial thermostat include: